-Every so ofen I encounter properties that have been previously renovated in bizarre ways.
+Every so often I encounter properties that have been previously renovated in bizarre ways.
 This was one of them.
-There was inefficent use of space and a bedroom that contained multiple levels.
+There was the inefficent use of space and a bedroom that contained multiple levels.

 To maximise living and storage space, I removed an unnecessary bracing wall and modulated the kitchen area, so it became part of the living area.